|

 Important Dates

-JEE (Main) comprises of two papers.
-Paper 1 is conducted for admission to Undergraduate Engineering Programs (B.E. / B. Tech.) at NITs, IIITs, other Centrally Funded Technical Institutions (CFTIs) and Institutions / Universities funded / recognized by participating State Governments.
+The Joint Entrance Examination, JEE (Main) comprises of two papers.
+Paper 1 is conducted for admission to Undergraduate Engineering Programs at NITs, IIITs, other Centrally Funded Technical Institutions (CFTIs) and Institutions / Universities funded / recognized by participating State Governments.
 JEE (Main) is also an eligibility test for JEE (Advanced), which is conducted for admission to IITs.
-Paper 2 is conducted for admission to B. Arch and B. Planning courses in the country.
-JEE (Main) - 2025 NTA Scores will be considered for preparation of the Merit List/ Ranking in many prestigious institutes in the country.
+JEE (Main) Paper 2 is conducted for admission to B. Arch and B. Planning courses in the country.

 JEE Main is applicable for admission to NITs, IIITs and CFTIs participating though Central Seat Allocation Board subject to the condition that the candidate should have secured at least 75% marks in the 12th class examination, or be in the top 20 percentile in the 12th class examination conducted by the respective Boards.
 For SC/ST candidates the qualifying marks would be 65% in the 12thclass examination.